 What is fit?
-Fit, defined simply, is the linkage between what an MBA program has to offer, and what strengths/abilities/experiences you need in order to position yourself to achieve your goals.
-MBA programs are quite different from each other.
-Those that feel the experience at ABC school is going to essentially be the same as the experience at XYZ school are not looking at programs deeply enough.
-Schools differ on many levels, many of which we will explore in this article.
+Fit, defined simply, is the linkage between what an MBA program has to offer, and what strengths/abilities/experiences you need in order to achieve your goals.
+MBA programs are different from each other on many levels, many of which we will explore in this article.
 One of the most important things an applicant needs to do is figure out which programs really suit their needs, and once they have found such a program, demonstrate this fit in their application and interview.
-This works on many levels.
+Here's why:

 1) It will help you find the right program for you.

 This should be self-evident.
 If you are going to spend 1 or 2 years of your life at an MBA, and develop skills and a network that will last for many years beyond that, you want to be sure you are in the best possible program - for you.
 As noted earlier, not all programs are created equally.

 2) It will help you craft a strong application demonstrating why it is best for you.